pozasl/Developpez-le-front-end-en-utilisant-Angular/README.md

 # Télésport Olympic front-end

 This project is the Olympic's app front-end.
-It displays the medals won by the articipating countries in a Dashboard and other detailed informations on their participations.
+It displays the medals won by the participating countries in a Dashboard and other detailed informations on their participations.

 ## Technologies
 - TS